itayse92/GooglePlay/README.md

 #### Extract/scrape details of every app in search results pages of google play store.
 The output is a csv file with the following information for each app: app name, URL, category, company, ratings, installs.

 ## INSTALLATION
-make sure you are ready to scrape:
+Make sure you are ready to scrape:
-1. download Firefox (our web driver)
+1. Download Firefox (our web driver)
-2. install relevant packages (pip/pip3 install…):
+2. Install relevant packages (pip/pip3 install…):

    * webdriver
    * sys